jeevvaann89/Test/README.md

     6. Click on the 'Audit Services' text by text 'Audit Services'.
     7. Click on the 'Search entry level opportunities' link.
     8. Switch to tab index 1
+    9. Waits for an element matching the selector "[name=\"State\"]" to satisfy a state "visible" condition.
-    9. Enter text "Senior Associate" in text box by name "select[name='k']" using "bulk_enter_text"
+    10. Fill "Senior Associate" in "k" name field
+    10. Waits for an element matching the selector "[name=\"City\"]" to satisfy a state "visible" condition.
+    10. Waits for an element matching the selector "[name=\"custom_fields.FieldofStudy\"]" to satisfy a state "visible" condition.
-    10. Verify text "Search jobs" on the page
+    11. Verify text "Search jobs" on the page
-    11. Wait for selector by name "custom_fields.FieldofStudy"
-    12. Select text "Austin" from by name "select[name='City']" by using "bulk_select_option"
+    11. Select text "New York" from dropdown by selector "[name=\"State\"]" and Select text "New York" from dropdown by selector "[name=\"City\"]" and Select text "Accounting" from dropdown by selector "[name=\"custom_fields.FieldofStudy\"]" by using "bulk_select_option"
+    14. Click on button by class "advanced-search-form__submit-btn"
+    15. Scroll down 1000 pixels
+    15. Verify text "New York, NY" is present on the page by class "job-location"

     """

     browser_task_7 = """